Here’s what the 2021 global semiconductor shortage is all about

 Are we too dependent on Asia’s semiconductor industry?

-When the shortage became worse, there were a global recognition that chip supply chains must be diversified to decrease the reliance on Taiwan and South Korea.
+When the shortage became worse, the world recognized that chip supply chains ought to be diversified to decrease reliance on Taiwan and South Korea.
 In fact, the production of semiconductors has steadily declined in the west, with East Asia emerging as the main manufacturing hub.